Essential Tips To Bring Your Skincare Into Spring

 We all deal with different skin conditions.
-Some of us struggle with oily or dry skin, others deal with acne-prone skin and scarring that's lasted for decades, and still many of us are focused on how age-related changes affect us.
-But let's be sure not to underestimate the impact the seasons have on this oversized, protective organ we call our skin.
+Some of us struggle with oily or dry skin, others deal with acne-prone skin and scarring that's lasted for decades, and still, many of us are focused on how age-related changes affect us.
+But let's be sure not to underestimate the seasons' impact on this oversized, protective organ we call our skin.

 Advertisement

-For instance, 2011 research in The International Journal of Cosmetic Science shows that from winter to summer, the facial skin of women produces an increase in sebum, an oily substance used to protect the skin.
+For instance, 2011 research in The International Journal of Cosmetic Science shows that from winter to summer, women's facial skin produces an increase in sebum, an oily substance used to protect the skin.
 This leads to a higher level of hydration during the warmer seasons.
-At the same time, skin is also prone to dryness as a result of increased sun exposure.
+At the same time, skin is prone to dryness because of increased sun exposure.
 Thus, our skincare regimen should account for these conditions.
 While there is no one-size-fits-all skincare regimen, there are some general skincare tips we can follow to ensure that our skin keeps up with the demands of the new season, like dealing with excess oil, switching up our products, and increasing our SPF.
-So as silver, white winters melt into spring, here's what to keep in mind.
+So, as winter melts into spring, here's what to keep in mind.

 Advertisement